Le Mans Hypercar: Beginning of the Le Mans Hypercar class

 On 5 December 2018, the FIA published the technical rulebook for the class, with the regulations mandating production-based powertrains.
 It was also decided that a minimum of 25 road cars fitted with the combustion engine and energy recovery system (ERS) of the race car would have to be produced by the end of a manufacturer's first season, with that amount rising to 100 by the end of its second season.
 This would mean that non-OEM racecar constructors, such as Oreca, Onroak Automotive, and Dallara, would not be permitted to build hypercars, while the previously proposed "off-the-shelf" hybrid solution was absent from the regulations.
 The regulations called for a total maximum power output of 785 hp drawn from the combustion and electric hybrid system, with the electric component restricted to a maximum output of 200 kW.
 There was speculation in the press about 950 hp figures, obtained by just adding up the ICE and electric power output.
 In reality, power units were always expected to follow a prescribed combined power curve, with a peak of 585 kW at 95% of engine speed.
-In addition, diesel power would be banned, with a 3 million euro ($3.4 million US) cost cap on the supply of ERS systems from manufacturers to customer teams was announced, while it was also announced that an ERS manufacturer would be prohibited from supplying a system to more than three competitors without the formal approval of the FIA.
-The minimum weight of the new-generation cars will be raised from the initially stated 980 kg to 1040 kg, with maximum length being 5000 mm, while maximum cockpit width would also increase to 2000 mm.
+In addition, diesel power would be banned, and a 3 million euro ($3.4 million US) cost cap on the supply of ERS systems from manufacturers to customer teams was announced.
+ERS manufacturers would be prohibited from supplying a system to more than three competitors without the formal approval of the FIA.
+The minimum weight of the new-generation cars was raised from the initially stated 980 kg to 1040 kg, with a maximum length of 5000 mm, while maximum cockpit width would increase to 2000 mm.